robertmoore40/Venue-Search/README.md

 # How To Use

--Clone/Fork and download files.
+* Clone/Fork and download files.
--Make a firebase account.
+* Make a firebase account.
--Add firebase information to files.
+* Add firebase information to files.
--Deploy the repo on github.
+* Deploy the repo on github.